-constraints are identified and a new constraint overriding previous set is added to the dependency graph for each level.
-In the second type of conflict the constraints from a lower level (e.g., service unit level) are translated into the higher constraint's level (e.g., service topology level), by aggregating metrics considering the dependency graph.
+We identify two types of conflicts: (1) conflicts between elasticity requirements targeting the same abstraction level and (2) conflicts that appear between elasticity requirements targeting different abstraction levels.
+For the first case, sets of conflicting constraints are identified and a new constraint overriding the previous set is added to the dependency graph for each level.
+In the second type of conflict, the constraints from a lower level (e.g., service unit level) are translated into the higher constraint's level (e.g., service topology level) by aggregating metrics considering the dependency graph.
 Since the problem is reduced to same-level conflicting elasticity requirements, we use the approach for the same-level conflicting elasticity requirements and compute a new elasticity requirement from overlapping conditions.
-More details on requirements resolution are available in [Copil et al. 2013a].
+More details on requirement resolution are available in Copil et al. [2013a].

-For generating an action plan for cloud service elasticity control, we formulate the planning problem as a maximum coverage problem: we need the minimum set of capabilities which help fulfilling the maximum set of requirements.
+For generating an action plan for cloud service elasticity control, we formulate the planning problem as a maximum coverage problem: we need the minimum set of capabilities that help fulfilling the maximum set of requirements.
 Given the current cloud service state, we can apply a number of elasticity capabilities from the Elasticity Capability Set ECS.
-As described in Equation 1, for each elasticity capability enforcement, we reach a state with a set of requirements fulfilled EC_x .
-We therefore need the minimum set of capabilities which fulfill the maximum set of requirements.
-Since maximum coverage problem is an NP-hard problem, and our research does not target finding the optimal solution for it, we choose the greedy approach which offers an $1 - \frac{1}{e}$ approximation.
+As described in Equation (1), for each elasticity capability enforcement, we reach a state with a set of requirements fulfilled $EC_x$ .
+We therefore need the minimum set of capabilities that fulfill the maximum set of requirements.
+Since the maximum coverage problem is an NP-hard problem and our research does not target finding the optimal solution for it, we choose the greedy approach, which offers an $1 - \frac{1}{e}$ approximation:

-$$ECS = \{EC_1, EC_2, ..., EC_n\}$$
+$$ECS = \{EC_1, EC_2, \dots, EC_n\}$$

-$$EC_x = \{Fulfilled(R{x_1}), ..., Fulfilled(R{x_n}) | R_i \in Requirements\}$$
+$$EC_x = \{Fulfilled(R{x_1}), \dots, Fulfilled(R{x_v}) | R_i \in Requirements\}.$$

 (1)

-The main step of the greedy approach consists of finding each time the elasticity capability EC_i fulfilling the most constraints and improving the most strategies.
-After selecting an elasticity capability in this iterative process, the ECS needs to be recomputed since the context of the service is changed and the effect of applying EC_j will be different than before applying EC_i .
-For now we consider that the effects of enforcing an elasticity capability are introduced by the user, our framework presented in Section 5 offering mechanisms for easily plugging-in tools that automatically detect the effect of an elasticity capability.
+The main step of the greedy approach consists of finding each time the elasticity capability $EC_i$ fulfilling the most constraints and improving the most strategies.
+After selecting an elasticity capability in this iterative process, the ECS needs to be recomputed since the context of the service is changed and the effect of applying $EC_j$ will be different than before applying $EC_i$ .
+For now we consider that the effects of enforcing an elasticity capability are introduced by the user, with our framework presented in Section 5 offering mechanisms for easily plugging in tools that automatically detect the effect of an elasticity capability.

 4.4.
-Enforcing action plans
+Enforcing Action Plans

 For controlling the elasticity of cloud services, tools monitoring the elasticity and the different types of metrics targeted by the cloud service user are necessary.
-Although at the moment existing cloud APIs offer only access to low-level resources, elasticity control of cloud services would also impose the existence of cloud APIs which take into account the different levels of metrics or the cloud service structure.
+Although at the moment existing cloud APIs offer only access to low-level resources, elasticity control of cloud services would also impose the existence of cloud APIs that take into account the different levels of metrics or the cloud service structure.